Dentistry @ University Pointe

 The Scenarios in Which You Should Call an Emergency Dentist

-Severe Toothache: This is the kind of toothache that’s keeping you up at night and disrupting your daily life.
+Severe Toothache: This is the kind of toothache that keeps you up at night and disrupts your daily life.
 Rinse your mouth thoroughly with warm water.
 Carefully use dental floss to remove any food around the toothache.
 You can use a cold compress on the outside of your mouth or cheek if you have swelling.
 You can also take over-the-counter pain medications, although be sure to never put painkillers against your gums or teeth, because they can burn your tissue.
 If you aren’t sure what pain relievers to take or at what strength, ask your dentist.

 Knocked-out Tooth: Grab your tooth, but make sure you don’t touch the roots.
 Only hold it by the crown (the part of your tooth that’s visible in your mouth).
 Then, carefully rinse off the tooth root with water, but don’t scrub it or remove any tissue.
 If you aren’t able to gently reinsert your tooth into the socket (the way it was originally positioned), you can put the tooth in a small container of milk.
 Or, if you don’t have milk, put the tooth in a cup of water with a pinch of table salt.
 The best chance of saving your tooth is to get yourself and your tooth to the dentist within an hour.